laughingclouds/Scrapia-World/README.md

 Things to add:
 1. (A thing you could add yourself too:) Make the code stop after a certain number of chapter count has been reached.
 For this repos' implementation, you can simply check what the value of `CH_NO` is after every iteration of our infinite loop.
 2. Maybe an addblocker?
-But then I would have to download and install it every time my browser runs (I think), so I need a method to keep my
+But then I would have to download and install it every time my browser runs (I think), so I need a method to the addon or extension in my cache and install it from there.
+Or, much better, find some method to keep the addon installed in my selenium browser.
 3. Maybe make the presentation in this readme better?
 (I don't quite know how to beautify .md's...I'm lazy...this is a cry for help...please raise an issue or whatever is required if you'd like to help me format this readme in a better way.
 Thanks in advance!)
 4. Add a way to work with the output (the chapter text files).